fukamachi/L5/README.markdown

-# L5 - Yet Another Presentation with Clojure
+# L5 - Yet Another Presentation Tool for Lispers

 This application is a presentation tool written in Clojure.
 You can create slides with S-expression.
 See _sample.clj_ for example.